red5pro/ios-streaming-testbed/R5ProTestbed/Tests/AdaptiveBitrate/README.md

 - ***[AdaptiveBitrateControllerTest.swift](AdaptiveBitrateControllerTest.swift)***

 ###Setup
-The AdaptiveBitrateController is simple to setup.
+The AdaptiveBitrateController is easy to set up.
 You simply create a new instance of the controller and attach the stream you wish to control.
 It will monitor the stream and make all adjustments automatically for you.

 ```Swift